Jellyfish-Insights/andromeda/README.md

 ## What is this repo?

-This repo contains the main code of the "Jellyfish".
+This repo contains the main code of the "Andromeda".

-## What is the Jellyfish
+## What is the Andromeda

 It is an OS application that will collect analytics data from YouTube, Google Ads and Facebook and generate reports about it.

-The idea on making Jellyfish possible came by [FEE](https://fee.org/about)
+The idea on making Andromeda possible came by [FEE](https://fee.org/about)

 # Building and Running